Bulletin #2325, Maine Farm Safety Program: Basic First Aid

 Shock usually accompanies severe injury or emotional upset.
 The signs are cold and clammy skin, pale face, chills, confusion, frequent nausea or vomiting, and shallow breathing.
 Until emergency help arrives, have the victim lie down with the legs elevated.
 Keep the victim covered to prevent chilling or loss of body heat.
 Give non-alcoholic fluids if the victim is able to swallow and has not sustained an abdominal injury.

 Until emergency help arrives, try to control bleeding.
 If possible, first put on rubber or latex gloves before touching any blood.
 If these are not available, a clean plastic bag can be used to cover your hands.
-It is important not to come in contact with blood because of health risks.
+It is important not to come in contact with blood because of health risks associated with blood contact.

 If finger or hand pressure is inadequate to control bleeding, place a thick pad of clean cloth or bandage directly over the wound, and hold in place with a belt, bandage, neckties or cloth strips.
 Take care not to stop the circulation to the rest of the limb.
 For injuries where a tie cannot be used, such as to the groin, back, chest, head, and neck, place a thick pad of clean cloth or bandage directly over the wound and control the bleeding with finger or hand pressure.
 If bones are not broken, raise the bleeding part higher than the rest of the body.
 If the injury is extensive, the victim may go into shock and should be treated for it.